The science of supplements: Which vitamins actually fight male fatigue?

 To understand how specific vitamins fight fatigue, we have to look at the cellular level.
 Energy in the human body is currency called ATP.

 The production of ATP happens in the mitochondria through a process called the Krebs cycle.
-This cycle relies entirely on micronutrients to function.
+This cycle relies on micronutrients to function.

 Vitamin D: The hormone anchor